 He is a graduate of the National Fire Academy's Executive Fire Officer Program.
 He earned a B.S. in Applied Management from Grand Canyon University in 2008 and earned his M.S. in Executive Fire Service Leadership from Grand Canyon University in 2009.

-Charles began his career in the fire service in 1995 with the City of Sun Valley Fire Department, in Sun Valley Idaho, as an entry level firefighter.
-In 1996, he completed the Basic-EMT course.
-Through the next several years, he progressed through the ranks of the Sun Valley Fire Department.
-In 2001, Charles moved to the City of Hailey, Idaho at which time he joined Wood River Fire and Rescue.
-Always interested in pursuing to the next level, he completed paramedic school in 2003 and was promoted to the rank of Lieutenant/Paramedic for Wood River fire and Rescue in 2006.
+Charles began his career in the fire service in 1996 with the City of Sun Valley Fire Department, in Sun Valley Idaho, as an entry level firefighter.
+In 1998, he completed the Basic-EMT course.
+Through the next several years, he progressed through the ranks of the Sun Valley Fire Department to the rank of Captain.
+In 2001, Charles moved to the City of Hailey, Idaho at which time he joined Wood River Fire and Rescue as a Firefighter/EMT.
+Always interested in pursuing the next level, he completed paramedic school in 2003 and was promoted to the rank of Lieutenant/Paramedic for Wood River Fire and Rescue in 2006.

-In 2004, he began his pursuit of higher education obtaining an Associate’s of Applied Science degree in Fire Service Technology from the College of Southern Idaho in 2007, a Bachelor’s degree in Fire Service Administration from Colorado State University in 2010, and a Master’s degree in Education from Colorado State University in 2012.
-In 2013, he was appointed to the position of Assistant Fire Chief for the City of Sun Valley Fire Department, a position that he currently holds today.
-During his fire service career, he has also completed IFSAC certification to the level of Fire Officer I and is also a certified Fire Investigation Technician through the International Association of Arson Investigators (IAAI).
+In 2004, Charles began his pursuit of higher education obtaining an Associate’s of Applied Science degree in Fire Service Technology from the College of Southern Idaho in 2007, a Bachelor’s degree in Fire Service Administration from Colorado State University in 2010, and a Master’s degree in Education from Colorado State University in 2012.
+In 2013, he was appointed to the position of Assistant Fire Chief for the City of Sun Valley Fire Department, Sun Valley Idaho.
+In 2016, Charles accepted the position of Division Chief of Planning with the Meridian Fire Department in Meridian, Idaho.
+During his fire service career, he has also completed Pro-Board certification to the level of Fire Officer II, Fire Instructor II and is also a certified Fire Investigation Technician through the International Association of Arson Investigators (IAAI).